Softhouse/iOSRxTest/Readme.md

 ## License

 Copyright (c) 2014 Softhouse.
-See the LICENSE file for license rights and limitations (MIT).
+See the licence.txt file for license rights and limitations (MIT).